Ronnie Flippo: Congress

-In 1976, incumbent congressman Robert E. Jones, Jr. retired, necessitating a special election to fill the vacancy.
-Flippo won the runoff on November 2, 1976.
+In 1976, incumbent congressman Robert E. Jones, Jr. retired.
+Flippo won the election on November 2, 1976.
 He developed a reputation as a conservative Democrat, supporting business interests and fiscally conservative budgets.
-In 1980, he addresses the Democratic National Convention, speaking about the role of the Democratic Party in the American South.
+In 1980, he addressed the Democratic National Convention, speaking about the role of the Democratic Party in the American South.

 During his tenure, he was a leader on tax reform issues, as well as the debate on the modernization of the Tennessee Valley Authority.
 He also led a successful three-year legislative battle to protect 28,000 acres in the Sipsey Wilderness Area within the Bankhead National Forest.

 Flippo voted for the Abandoned Shipwrecks Act of 1987.
 The Act asserts United States title to certain abandoned shipwrecks located on or embedded in submerged lands under state jurisdiction, and transfers title to the respective state, thereby empowering states to manage these cultural and historical resources more efficiently, with the goal of preventing treasure hunters and salvagers from damaging them.
 President Ronald Reagan signed it into law on April 28, 1988.

-He served in the House until 1991, when he retired from his seat to run for Governor of Alabama.
-He was defeated in his bid, finishing fourth in a field led by eventual winner Paul Hubbert.
+Flippo served in the House until 1991.
+He did not seek re-election in 1990, but ran for Governor of Alabama.
+He was defeated in the Democratic primary, finishing fourth in a field led by eventual nominee Paul Hubbert, who lost the general election to Republican incumbent H. Guy Hunt.